The School Begins

 There is no record of a school for the 1911-1912 school year and by February 1911, the property in town, worth $700-$800, was sold.
 A church with a basement classroom was built near Flint Creek on one acre of land (Eastman, 1912a).
 The school became known as the Flint Creek school and the start of school was postponed until October 7, 1912, so they could finish the building (Eastman, 1912b).
 Grace Elliott was the teacher that year (Norwood, 1912).
 When school began in 1920, a room had been added to one side of the church to accommodate the school, which was going to have two teachers, Mrs. Emma Hooper, and Miss Myrtle Butler.
 The school year was lengthened from six months, to eight months (Wilcox, 1920), and the school went to nine grades with about thirty-five students (Griffin, 1921).
 For the 1922-1923 school year, they were back to an eight grade school, but were asking people to move to the area so they could have ten grades for the 1923-1924 school year (Griffin, 1923).
 According to Pearl Evilsisor, who moved to the area in 1924, “the attendance had dwindled to a mere prospective one student in 1923, so the school was closed” for one year (Wilson, 1975).

-Front Row L. to R.: Margret Styles, Frances Twiggs, Fletcher Blalock, Edson Neal, Willard Styles (all five children were under 12 years old; Back Row L. to R.: Mrs. McCrary (in long black coat), Ruth (last name unknown), Mr. McCrary (the McCrary’s owned the grounds where the faculty homes are now), Grace McCrary, Emma Blalock, Alice Styles, Rose Neal, Iva Butler, Bud Stephens, Alice Twiggs, Roy Blalock, Elder David M. Twiggs (Principal and only teacher, Student (name unknown), Elder H. M. J. Richards (President of the Arkansas Conference and father of H. M. S. Richards, the founder of the Voice of Prophecy), John Blalock (Conference Educational Secretary).
+Front Row L. to R.: Margret Styles, Frances Twiggs, Fletcher Blalock, Edson Neal, Willard Styles (all five children were under 12 years old; Back Row L. to R.: Mrs. McCrary (in long black coat), Ruth (last name unknown), Mr. McCrary (the McCrary’s owned the grounds where the faculty homes are now), Grace McCrary, Emma Blalock, Alice Styles, Rose Neal, Iva Butler, Bud Stephens, Alice Twiggs, Roy Blalock, Elder David M. Twiggs (Principal and only teacher), Student (name unknown), Elder H. M. J. Richards (President of the Arkansas Conference and father of H. M. S. Richards, the founder of the Voice of Prophecy), John Blalock (Conference Educational Secretary).
 Names and picture were provided by Fletcher and Amy Blalock November 12, 1985 (Melton, 2004).

 Flint Creek Intermediate School

-Early in 1924, Professor William B. Miller from Enterprise, Kansas, with his wife and three children, wanted to move to the Ozarks to start a self-supporting school.
+Early in 1924, Professor William Beach Miller from Enterprise, Kansas, with his wife, Mary Ella, and three children, Wilma, David, and Robert, wanted to move to the Ozarks to start a self-supporting school.
 William talked it over his friends and neighbors and finally aroused the interest of the Clark B. Evilsisor family.
 Mr. Evilsisor was a carpenter and his wife, Pearl, was a practical nurse with some teaching experience.
-They were raising eleven children who were not their own.
+They were raising eleven children who were not their own (Hilborn, 1925).
 William and Clark made a trip to Arkansas to look for the right location.
 Their first stop was at the Flint Creek community, where they happened to meet the president of the Arkansas Conference, Elder H. M. J. Richards.
 “When he heard their plans he urged them to settle at Flint Creek to build up the school there and they agreed” (Cole, 1967).
 The two families “chartered a railway car for moving household goods and tools, and arrived in Gentry in time to open school in September 1924, with nine grades” (Cole, 1967; Richards, 1925).
 The school was opened with the name Flint Creek Intermediate School and Mr. and Mrs. William B. Miller were the teachers.
 Before time for the 1925-1926 school year to begin, a few other families had moved to the community and two more teachers were added, Miss Evilsisor and Miss Minnie Robbins (Black, 1925).
 There were twenty-eight students in grades one through eight, and eight students in grades nine and ten (Statistical Report, 1925).

 It was not in the plan to build dormitories but to invite industrious and loyal Seventh-day Adventist families from other parts of Arkansas to either buy or rent farms in the surrounding area and send their children to the school, and to help worthy children attend who needed assistance, by taking them into their home and paying their tuition.
 The Evilsisor’s home was where many of them found a place to eat and sleep, and a chance to work for their keep (Cole, 1967).